SIP Trunking • Last Updated 8/6/2024

 Unlike traditional PSTN-based telephony or PRI implementations, channels can be added without any additional infrastructure or configuration.
 This means that SIP trunking is much more scalable than traditional business telephone systems.

 In SIP trunking, channels are usually billed at a fixed rate per month for inbound (origination) traffic, instead of charging the customer per inbound minute-of-usage (MOU).
 Some providers offer metered connections as an alternative billing structure.
-Under metered connections, unlimited concurrent calls are allowed but usage is billed at a per-minute rate.
+Under metered connections, unlimited concurrent calls are allowed but usage is usually billed at a per-minute rate.

 Real examples of SIP trunking benefits